The few trees still upright were stripped of their branches, lonely flagpoles without a nation to claim them. Mike Mullin, author

 Grieving the loss of our expectations, as well as possessions or even loved ones, is an important step towards recovery.
 There is no way around grief.
 To move forward, the path is straight ahead.

 Affirmation: I accept the importance of grieving no matter what the loss.

 Coaching question and request: What have you lost that you have yet to grieve?
 This could be something less profound than a parent, child, or spouse.
-Perhaps it is your innocence about the world.
-The loss of a friend, your most prized possession, or your way of life.
+Perhaps it’s your innocence about the world, the loss of a friend, your most prized possession, or your way of life.
 Take a moment to think about your unfinished business around grief.
 Then do the work of having a funeral in your heart.